sirmatt/sirmatt.github.io/about.md

 * What's important to know now, and what's not
 * Algorithms, git, version control, buzz words, libraries - - ! !

 Believe me, I battle with those feelings even today.
-There's still so much I don't know and I love that.
-It means there's always a limit yet to be reached.
+There's still so much I don't know and I love that; it means there's something more to discover and learn.

 I cannot wait to hit the ground running and start providing real value to make a difference.